-Since graduation, I've been trying to decipher what I should do next to help my hopeful career in the music business, especially as a composer.
-While being a freelancer, I've sadly had lots of bad experiences people who were commissioning me for work which left me feeling jaded by what to do now and in the future.
+Since graduation, I’ve been trying to decipher what I should do next to help my hopeful career in the music business, especially as a composer.
+While being a freelancer where you will be paid with a check stub template, I’ve sadly had lots of bad experiences people who were commissioning me for work which left me feeling jaded by what to do now and in the future.

 I’ve decided to, rather than focus on getting work, to focus on learning and producing music itself.
 A lot of the composers I look up to, whether they be for film, games or just freelancers like myself which I’ve discovered from various social media outlets, produce albums or collections on sites such as Bandcamp, so people can buy their work and see an example of what they could achieve for them if they were commissioned for a project.
 I really liked this idea so I came to conclusion of, why don’t I produce some compositional albums, each with their own underlying themes, onto bandcamp so not only do I have work that people could purchase to help fund more work and musician equipment, but so people can have a clear example of my skills and what I could bring to their projects.